Using A Ketogenic Diet For Hypothyroid

 Hypothyroidism is generally characterized by inadequate thyroid activity in the body.
 From a traditional medical standpoint, it is often referred to as the thyroid not producing enough hormones.
 This is a limited view however as thyroid hormones can be imbalanced due to a number of reasons that have little to do with the thyroid gland itself.

-People who are struggling with a hypothyroid typically experience low energy, weight gain, mood imbalances, foggy thinking, and overall lowered vitality.
-Those that have been diagnosed with hypothyroidism will usually be put on thyroid hormone replacement without addressing any root cause.
+People who are struggling with hypothyroid typically experience low energy, weight gain, mood imbalances, foggy thinking, and overall lowered vitality.
+Those who have been diagnosed with hypothyroidism will usually be put on thyroid hormone replacement without addressing any root cause.

 HPT Axis